 The Profiler is controlled using its toolbar buttons.
 Here you can attach the Profiler to an existing process (or JVM), or launch the application for the active Analyzer Script.
-The Profiler window displays the details of the target process as each branch is depicted by a hit count, which is the total hits of that branch plus all branches from this point.
-By following the hit trail, a user can quickly identify the areas of code that occupied the program the most during the capture period.
+The Profiler window displays the details of the target process as it is profiled.
+These details provide feedback, letting you see the number of samples taken.
+You also have options for pausing and resuming capture, clearing captured data and generating reports.
+You can gain access to the reporting feature by pausing the capture - the reporting feature is disabled whilst data capture is in progress.